Safe help for parents

 Can I subscribe for my parent?

 Yes.
-You can help them subscribe and save Emily as a contact.
-After that, they can ask Emily directly by email or phone.
+You can help them subscribe and save Lumaneta as a contact.
+After that, they can ask Lumaneta directly by email or phone.

 No. Lumaneta is designed to avoid password sharing, one-time-code sharing, and unnecessary remote access.